I activated the plugin and it didn’t block my post…

 Can I customize the plugin?

-It is not recommended to make direct code changes as they would need to be reimplemented in the event of a plugin upgrade.
+It is not recommended to make direct code changes as they would need to be re-implemented in the event of a plugin upgrade.

 The plugin has an extensible framework, so the proper way to approach customization is through the use of action and filter hooks.
 There is a complete list of hooks here.
+There are lots of examples in the premium support code snippet library of customized functions and features that utilize the framework of filter and action hooks.

 I only want the login form to show in place of protected content and have a separate registration page.
 How can I do that?